StavrosChryselis/proof-of-work/README.md

-A simple Proof of Work implementation in haskell
+An implementation of the "so great", "much sophisticated" proof-of-work protocol in 15 lines of haskell code.

 # Preparation
 `$ git clone https://github.com/StavrosChryselis/proof-of-work.git`
 `$ cd proof-of-work`